Skyedra/SS14.Launcher/Readme.md

  * To connect to a server without an account, the server must be configured for auth to be optional.
 (At some point, I may try to figure out multi-auth).
 This should work on blep and a few others.
  * There are a number of bugs yet and imperfect work arounds to make things functional.
- * Modules are not mirrored yet, so if you don't already have modules downloaded, try connecting to a server that requires WebView and Centcomm is down, connection won't work.
+ * Modules are not mirrored yet, so if you don't already have modules downloaded, try connecting to a server that requires WebView and WizDen's Centcomm is down, connection won't work.
 I don't think most servers use WebView though.

  The launcher uses its own data path, so it should not interfere with the official launcher if you have it installed.